alperburak01/alperburak01/README.md

-- 👋 Hi, I’m @alperburak01
+- 👋 Hello, I’m @alperburak01
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and ai
 - 🌱 I’m currently developing python
 - 💞️ I’m looking to collaborate on programming projects
+-
+-

 <!---
 alperburak01/alperburak01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.